benedekrozemberczki/MixHop-and-N-GCN/README.md

 | n | 3 |

 ### Options
-Training an NGCN model is handled by the `src/main.py` script which provides the following command line arguments.
+Training an N-GCN/MixHop model is handled by the `src/main.py` script which provides the following command line arguments.

 #### Input and output options
 ```